electronstudio/jaylib-ffm-example-project/README.md

-# Example Maven project for Jaylib
+# Example Maven project for Jaylib-FFM

 You can import this project into IntelliJ or Eclipse.